 Who should I notify if my child is sick and will be absent from school?

-If an absence is necessary, a parent/guardian should notify the Attendance Office at the students school between 7:45am and 10:30am.
-At East Intermediate that number is 299-4415 EXT 5533.
+If an absence is necessary, a parent/guardian should notify the Attendance Office at the student’s school between 7:45am and 10:30am.
+At West Intermediate that number is 299-4415 EXT 2900.
 Voice mail messages may be left for the Attendance Secretary during non-school hours.

 What if my child becomes ill at school?

-Students who do not feel will will be sent to the nurses office where they will be evaluated.
+Students who do not feel will be sent to the nurse’s office where they will be evaluated.
 The nurse will determine if a student will be sent home due to illness and will notify the parents/guardians.
-Parents are asked to report to the Main Office to sign their student out.
+Parents are asked to report to the Main Office in a timely manner to sign their student out.